How Voluntary Repossession Impacts Your Credit

 It’s likely difficult to receive a new loan

 Because a vehicle repossession affects your credit score, you may be less likely to get a new loan for a replacement vehicle — or other kinds of loans.
-If you are able to obtain a loan, lenders or dealerships are likely to charge you a higher interest rate because they may see you as a risk for defaulting on the loan.
+If you are able to obtain a loan, lenders or auto finance companies are likely to charge you a higher interest rate because they may see you as a risk for defaulting on the loan.
+Repossession can also mean paying higher insurance rates.
+[8]

 Pros and cons of voluntary repossession